dh2i/helm/source/dxemssql/README.md

 ## Prerequisites

-- A secret on your Kubernetes cluster that contains SQL Server credentials
+- A secret on your Kubernetes cluster that contains SQL Server credentials (MSSQL_SA_PASSWORD) and your DxEnterprise cluster password (DX_PASSKEY)
 - A DxEnterprise license key